LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 ---

  -General Tab.
-  Node: (select whatever Proxmox server or mini PC you want to install to (our case it is pve still).
+  Node: (select whatever Proxmox server or mini-PC you want to install to (our case, it is still pve).
   VM Id: does not matter (you can leave default).
-  Name: (Describe what you are installing on the Ubuntu server (Wiki.Js, ARK server, Minecraft, Zabbix, etc).
+  Name: (Describe what you install on the Ubuntu server (Wiki.Js, ARK server, Minecraft, Zabbix, etc).

 ---